sathu-02/TechexcelerateHack/README.md

 - Upload a video for anomaly detection
 - View results on the web interface

+## API Deployment Attempt

+Our team attempted to design an API endpoint for deployment and posted the repository link.
+However, we cannot use this API endpoint because it cannot process heavy requests, as Render does not provide support for CUDA.

+If this deployment becomes possible and the API works well, we plan to deploy the frontend on Netlify and use the Render endpoint on the deployed website.

+### API Repository

+The API repository is available at: [API Repository](https://github.com/alankrutharao/anomaly-detection-api.git)

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository and submit a pull request.

 ## License